Creative Field Techniques - Composing Chaotic Nature Scenes

 Once I’ve narrowed it down and find a scene that looks promising, I look through the camera’s viewfinder and do the following:

-- View the scene with the camera oriented horizontally and vertically.
+- View the scene with the camera oriented horizontally or vertically.

 - Move around.
 Step left, step right, crouch down, stand tall.